Askarpour/askarpour.github.io/_pages/minor-research.md

 You can find more details about this work [here](https://github.com/Megapiro/Quantum-Computing).

-Another work just got accepted at QSE-ICSE which contains experiments to implement efficient coined quantum walk which could be used as a building block for other algorithms to gain speed-up.
+Another work is accepted at QSE-ICSE which contains experiments to implement efficient coined quantum walk which could be used as a building block for other algorithms to gain speed-up.

+* "Experimental Implementation of Discrete Time Quantum Walk with the IBM Qiskit Library" (2021).
+In: Second International Workshop on Quantum Software Engineering (Q-SE). co-located with ICSE 2021.

 More detail on this work is [here](https://github.com/Askarpour/sw2_quantum_research/tree/master/Olivieri).